bitcoindevkit/bitcoindevkit.org/content/blog/2020/hello-world.md

 for playing around and experimenting, but not so great for real-world wallets: for that, you can use [sled][sled] which is supported out of the box, or even use a custom database.
 More on that later!

 So now that we've synced with the blockchain we can create our first transaction.
 First of all, we will print out the balance of our wallet to make sure that our wallet has seen the incoming transaction.
-Then we will create the actual transaction and we will specify some flags using the [`TxBuilder`][TxBuilder].
+Then we will create the actual transaction and we will specify some flags using a  [`TxBuilder`][TxBuilder].
 To finish it off, we will ask the wallet to sign the transaction and then broadcast it to the network.

 Right now we will not get into details of all the available options in `TxBuilder` since that is definitely out of the scope of a "getting started" guide.
 For now, you can just imagine the builder as your way to tell the library how to build transactions.
 We'll come back to this in a future article.